ByteXenon/LuaXen/README.md

 - **Fixed AST to Instructions bug**: Fixed an annoying bug that was messing with the conversion of some Abstract Syntax Tree (AST) nodes to instructions.
 It should behave now (:<
 - **Enhanced VM Debugging**: Beefed up the Virtual Machine with more debugging support.
 - **Enabled API Debugging**: The API can now flex its muscles with VM debugging support.

+## FAQ

+**What is the purpose of this project?**

+This project aims to transform/compile Lua(u) code of any version.
+It started as a hobby but has potential for future expansion.